 This article will help you to create a simple voice contact center with SmartQueue (ACDv2) technology.

-You need at least one operator to process a queue.
+You need at least one agent to process a queue.

-You can specify skills for different operators and distribute tasks only to operators who posess a certain skill.
+You can specify skills for different agents and distribute tasks only to agents who posess a certain skill.

-For example, you have a skill called "Knows Italian", and attach this skill to all the operators that know the Italian language, and set up skill levels for each operator according to their language level.
+For example, you have a skill called "Knows Italian", and attach this skill to all the agents that know the Italian language, and set up skill levels for each agent according to their language level.

 To read more about skills and learn how to use them, see this article.